Last Updated on

 Corded upright vacuum

-There is so much about this vacuum cleaner that is new and improved.
+There is so much about the Dyson Light Ball Multi Floor vacuum cleaner that is new and improved.
 New floor head, new accessories, and a really snazzy design.
 Appearances are one thing, but does it work as well?
 The answer is yes.
 Let this beast glide across your floors and show you a level of clean you didn’t think existed anymore.

 - PROS AND CONS